More Productive NDT Inspection Services – TechCorr

 At TechCorr, TOPAZ32 Boosts Inspection Productivity By 20%

-When Oswaldo Diaz evaluates phased array ultrasonic instruments, he’s not just looking for power and performance.
+When Oswaldo Diaz evaluates phased array ultrasonic testing (UT) instruments, he’s not just looking for power and performance.

 “We have a team of excellent phased array UT technicians, most with engineering degrees and all with at least 10 years of experience,” says Diaz, manager of Advanced UT for TechCorr, a leader in nondestructive testing services.
 “The right instrument helps technicians maximize their skills and time, which in the end makes their work more satisfying.
 This is a highly competitive market for UT technicians and we want to give our people the best equipment available.”